matzpersson/docker-ubuntu-apache-laravel/readme.md

  * docker-compose build
  * docker-compose up

 This will start apache webserver and Mysql.
-Go into the container to complete Composer installation:
+Go into a second instance of the container to complete Composer installation:
  * docker exec -it <imagename> bash
  * composer install